guyett92/scsrly/README.md

 * Users can login or logout.
 * Users can see a motivational quote.
 * Users can view an account page.
+* Users can add a goal.
+* Users can complete or remove tasks.
+* Users can edit goal descriptions.
 * Users can be frustrated by features that look implemented but do not yet function (ex. search).
 ## Planning
 * [Trello Board](https://trello.com/b/3Zyw3cIf/success-platform)